 By Mike Carlton

 First, just who are Millennials?
-And second, why are they important?
+And second, why are they such a challenge?

-Millennials (also called Generation Y) are the generation born between about 1980 and the late 1990s.
+Millennials (also called Generation Y) are the generation born between about 1980 and the mid 1990s.
 In the US alone they total about 80 million young adults.

 While earlier generations differed markedly from country to country, Millennials represent the first truly global generation.
 One in which individual characteristics are remarkably similar regardless of location or nationality.

 And Millennials are important because they are a quickly emerging influence on the future of advertising agencies and related businesses throughout the world.

 Quite simply if your agency is not already populated by Millennials it soon will be.
 They will become the drivers.
 They will determine its fate.
 And your legacy.

 A Look at the Generations

 The most celebrated of all generations are the Boomers.
 This is the generation born between the end of the Second World War and the mid 1960s.
 There are about 80 Million of them in the US.
 About the same size as the Millennial generation.

 But unlike Millennials who have global similarities, Boomer contemporaries in countries around the world can be quite different.
 This is a reflection of their diversity of life experiences during the post Second World War era.